knative/eventing/sample/github/README.md

+TODO(n3wscott): need to update this.

-# gitwebhook
+# GitHub Webhook

-A simple git webhook handler that demonstrates interacting with github.
+A simple GitHub webhook handler that demonstrates interacting with GitHub.

-[Modeled after GCF example](https://cloud.google.com/community/tutorials/github-auto-assign-reviewers-cloud-functions) But by introducing a Feed object, we make the subscription to github automatically by calling a github API and hence the developer does not have to manually wire things together in the UI, by creating the Feed object the webhook gets created by Knative Eventing.
+[Modeled after GCF example](https://cloud.google.com/community/tutorials/github-auto-assign-reviewers-cloud-functions) But by introducing a Feed object, we make the registration to GitHub automatically by calling a GitHub API and hence the developer does not have to manually wire things together in the UI, by creating the Feed object the webhook gets created by Knative Eventing.